 There Are Many Ways to Pull Equity Out of Your Property

-One thing to remember here is that no matter which alternative you look at, you have a physical piece of real estate that’s either paid off or has a lot of equity in it.
-Your home is likely worth a substantial amount of money.
-The bank gave you money 30 years ago to buy this home when you hardly had any equity.
-Usually, they’d be happy to put a lien on your property again!
-A lien does need to be paid off though, and you now have a house payment again.
+In conclusion, no matter which alternative you look at, you have a physical piece of real estate that has equity in it.
+Your home is likely worth a substantial amount of money if you financed the property decades ago.
+A bank may agree to put a lien on your property again.
+Keep in mind, a lien does need to be paid off and with that, you will have a house payment again.

 Sometimes a solution to an immediate problem is attractive, but in the long run, it may be detrimental to your financial success.
-A reverse mortgage could be a great way to get extra money to help you enjoy your life and still keep your house; however, if you’re still looking to ride the wave of real estate investing a little longer, you may be better off looking at more traditional methods instead of using a reverse mortgage for investment cash.
-Whatever you do, look at the long term consequences of your decisions–whether you’ll be around to see the end results or not!
+A reverse mortgage could be a great way to get extra money to help you enjoy your life and still keep your house.
+If real estate investing is your interest, you may be better off looking at more traditional methods rather than a reverse mortgage for investment cash.
+Whatever you do, look at the long-term consequences of your decisions.

-WARNING: Reverse mortgages, lines of credit, and other financing can be complex.
-Decisions like these, usually life changing MAJOR decisions should never be made based on reading one blog post on the internet.
+Please remember, reverse mortgages, lines of credit, and other financings can be complex.
+Decisions like these, usually life-changing MAJOR decisions should never be made based on reading one blog post on the internet.
 PLEASE consult with your financial advisor, lender, attorney, and other trusted members of your network to make sure your decisions really meet your financial and life goals!
 You can also talk to a reverse mortgage counselor.
 HUD-approved housing counselors can be found at HUD’s counselor search page or calling HUD’s housing counselor referral line (1-800-569-4287).

 – – – –